 Important!
-Participants are not terminated during the study because they have experienced an outcome event (e.g., heart attack) or because they are "lost".
+Participants are not terminated during the study because they have experienced a study event (e.g., heart attack) or because they are "lost".
 See discussion below on "lost-to-follow-up".

-8.6.
+8.7.
 KEEPING TRACK OF AND FINDING LOST PARTICIPANTS